Vakhtang V: Culture

 Shah Navaz Khan had been a Muslim since at least 1653, (Note: His title as Bakhuta Beg during his tenure as prince of Mukhrani may indicate that he converted at a young age.) yet he did not allow his faith to dictate his cultural policy.
 Under his rule, the women of Tbilisi were required to wear the veil, but no religious conversions were imposed; pork and wine remained abundant throughout the kingdom—unlike in Persia—and the only mosque in the capital was located within the royal citadel.
 In practice, Vakhtang V used his authority to exert significant influence over the Georgian Orthodox Church.
-In 1660, he appointed his nephew Domentius III as Catholicos of Georgia, granting him the responsibility of safeguarding the Orthodox faith.
+In 1660, he appointed his cousin Domentius III as Catholicos of Georgia, granting him the responsibility of safeguarding the Orthodox faith.

 During Vakhtang’s reign, fourteen churches operated in Tbilisi, including eight Armenian ones.
 The Persian authorities repeatedly attempted to construct a public mosque in the city but faced widespread popular resistance.
 This defiant spirit allowed Georgia to maintain a notable degree of autonomy within the Persian Empire.
 In 1662, Bishop Joseph II of Tbilisi ascended to his seat, inaugurating an era of literary and poetic revival under his patronage.
 Joseph II himself composed an epic poem celebrating the life of Giorgi Saakadze.

 Seeking closer ties with the West, Vakhtang opened a new chapter in relations between Georgia and the Catholic world.
 He launched a program in partnership with Rome, allowing the establishment of Catholic missions in Kartli to teach Greek, Italian, and Georgian throughout the kingdom.
 Vakhtang personally sponsored the education of twenty-five Georgian students in Rome each year.
 The Capuchin friars maintained close relations with Queen Mariam built a Catholic chapel in her garden.
 Italian and Spanish musicians and dancers frequently performed at the royal court, while the Italian physicians Epifalo and Rafaello di Parma served as the king’s personal doctors.
 Vakhtang invited numerous artists, missionaries, and scholars from Europe, rewarding them generously with wine and slaves.

 A well-educated monarch himself, Vakhtang V actively promoted literature and the arts.
 Queen Mariam sponsored a new edition of the medieval chronicle The Life of Kartli.
 His son Archil introduced theatrical art to Georgia, composing a play that imagined a dialogue between Teimuraz of Kakheti and the medieval poet Shota Rustaveli.
 The royal court frequently hosted burlesque carnivals and military reenactments.
 Georgian poetry experienced a modest revival under Vakhtang’s rule, though most works of the period were considered of mediocre quality.
 The most notable example is the Shahnavaziani by the royal servant Pechangue Khitarishvili, a 5,000-verse poem of sixteen syllables recounting Vakhtang’s reign from 1658 to 1665, valued more for its historical narrative than its poetic merit.
 The text was later translated into French in 1858 by Marie-Félicité Brosset.